Wizzy1300/Blackeye/README.md

 Discord ID to IPv4
 Exploits a vulnerability in RestoreCord to resolve a user's Discord ID to their IPv4 address.
 Useful for understanding how platform security can be compromised through misconfigurations.

-Image Logger
+Image Logger:
 An advanced payload delivery mechanism embedded in an image file.
 When opened, it executes commands to simulate infection scenarios—ideal for studying attack vectors and defense mechanisms.

-Gaming Utilities
+Gaming Utilities:
 A customizable cheat client for Fortnite and Valorant.
 Built to analyze and test anti-cheat systems and understand the security frameworks of modern games.

-DDoS Simulation Tool
+DDoS Tool:
 Launches stress-testing attacks using our C2 servers, allowing you to evaluate server resilience under extreme conditions.
 Note: This should only be used on systems you own or have explicit permission to test.

 ⚠️ Disclaimer: